dolfin-adjoint/pyadjoint/docs/source/about/index.rst

 About pyadjoint
 ***************

-pyajoint is an operator-overloading algorithmic differentiation framework for Python.
+pyadjoint is an operator-overloading algorithmic differentiation framework for Python.
 It is employed as the basis for the automatic adjoint and tangent linear model capabilities of the
 `Firedrake <http://firedrakeproject.org>`__ project.